sliute/tic_tac_toe/README.md

       - each such step uses a dedicated method

 ### Issues
   * Since they have been TDD-driven, all methods are presently public.
-Many of them could (and should) be made private eventually.
+Many of them could (and should) be eventually made private.
   * I developed the #play method after its sub-components.
 Although all unit tests passed, feature tests in PRY indicated the need to re-engineer the #get_coord method into a new, #process_move method and adapt the associated unit tests.
+  * At this point, game rules are spread between `Board` and `Game`.
+I think they could be factored out into a single new class, `RuleBook`.
+Game would then pass the board and the player's move to the rulebook and display the output.